Background

 The next point of confusion is often Implicit FTPS vs explicit FTPS. .
 In writing both are referred to simply as FTPS which can be very confusing.
 Worse, some FTPS clients can do one and not the other.
 This article will discuss FTPES because it is generally used along side regular FTP with vsftpd.

-When setting up software in a new case like this, it is critical to verify the desired behavior.
 When I first set up Vsftpd and connected with Lftp, I noticed that it reported some clues that it was connecting over SSL, but this was not enough.
 I verified the encrypted/unencrypted traffic with wireshark and now I am confident the software is behaving the way I want it to.

 Normally, I would have used tcpdump, which I am more comfortable with, but I didn’t want to save the pcap file with the right snap length, etc, etc. It was easier to do deep packet inspection in one shot with Wireshark, but it can be uncomfortable to use a piece of software like this when it has been 3 months since the last use.